 Things change slowly and everything is much more relaxed.
 Being late is never a problem, most people are always late.
 Shorts and flip-flops are how most of us walk around and getting dressed up before you leave your house is not a necessity.
 I often walk to the closest bakery in my pyjamas in the morning.
 Our hair are messy and our feet are dirty.

 Since then (2015), I am still living here, and this is my home now.
-I have a boyfriend for 3 years and I am living with him close to the beach.

 For 3,5 years I was working in hotels and surf shops, but for half year I am only working from home for Undersea Bikini.